-Taking place in the London neighbourhood of Camden Town during the present day (read: the 21st century), the series follows the adventures of a large family of dalmatians whose names all begin with the letter "D", and live at the titular address.
-The parents of these 99 pups are Doug (Rhashan Stone) and Delilah (Ella Kenion), the latter being a descendant of Pongo and Perdita.
+Taking place in the London neighbourhood of Camden Town during the 21st century, the series follows the adventures of a large family of dalmatians whose names all begin with the letter "D", and live at the titular address.
+The parents of these 99 pups are firedog Doug (Rhashan Stone) and doctor's assistant Delilah (Ella Kenion), the latter being a descendant of Pongo and Perdita.
 The eldest of these siblings are Dylan (Josh Brener), a pedantic control freak, and Dolly (Michaela Dietz), a reckless and rebellious tomboy, and this unlikely duo help keep the house in check when their parents are busy at work.

 The other main siblings include:

-- Dizzy (voiced by Nefeli Karakosta) and Dee Dee (voiced by Florrie Wilkinson), 2 pups with a mischevious streak.
+- Dizzy (voiced by Nefeli Karakosta) and Dee Dee (voiced by Florrie Wilkinson), two impressionable young pups with a mischevious streak.

-- Dawkins (voiced by Rhys Isaac-Jones), a science geek, and Dylan's unappreciated sidekick.
+- Dawkins (voiced by Rhys Isaac-Jones), the house's resident engineer, and Dylan's Beleaguered Assistant.

 - Diesel (voiced by Bert Davis), a silly puppy obsessed with digging.

-- Dante (voiced by Kyle Soller), a goth pup who is paranoid about Armageddon.
+- Dante (voiced by Kyle Soller), a goth pup who is Properly Paranoid.